 Azure Function Triggers

-- Queue Trigger: This is another category of trigger that you can use for your Azure Function, In case any new message comes in an Azure Storage queue, this trigger gets fired.
+• Queue Trigger: This is another category of trigger you can use for your Azure Function.
+This trigger gets fired if any new message comes in an Azure Storage queue.

-- TimerTrigger: If you want your Azure Function to execute in a specified time, you can use the Timmer Trigger for your Azure Function.
+• TimerTrigger: If you want your Azure Function to execute in a specified time, you can use the Timmer Trigger for your Azure Function.

-- Generic Webhook: This is another category of trigger that gets fired in the case of HTTP requests coming from any service that actually supports the Webhooks.
+• Generic Webhook: This is another category of trigger that gets fired for HTTP requests from any service that supports Webhooks.

-- GitHub WebHook: Git Hub Webhook trigger gets fired in case any of the events like Branch created, delete branch, Comment on Commit, etc occurs in your GitHub repositories.
+• GitHub WebHook: Git Hub Webhook trigger gets fired in case any of the events like Branch created, delete branch, Comment on Commit, etc, occurs in your GitHub repositories.

-- Azure Cosmos DB trigger: This is another type of trigger that gets triggered whenever documents get a change in the Document collection.
+• Azure Cosmos DB trigger: This is another type of trigger that gets triggered whenever documents get a change in the Document collection.

 Create a simple scheduled trigger in Azure Portal